wangbwyue/trino-operator/README.md

     # default 2048
     memoryRequest: 1000
   workerConfig:
-    # is improtant, jvm will not work if you use error config.
+    # is improtant, jvm will not work if  use error config.
-    # you need change query.max-memory,query.max-memory-per-node,query.max-total-memory-per-node,memory.heap-headroom-per-node.
+    # change query.max-memory,query.max-memory-per-node,query.max-total-memory-per-node,memory.heap-headroom-per-node.
     # In general:
     #     query.max-memory is bigger then query.max-memory-per-node.
     #     query.max-total-memory-per-node  is bigger then memory.heap-headroom-per-node.